mzuther/Squeezer/README.markdown

 # Squeezer

-Flexible general-purpose audio compressor with a touch of lemon.
+Flexible general-purpose audio compressor with a touch of citrus

 ![Screenshot](./skins/screenshot.png)